Seidko/Novel-Manager-Electron/README.md

 2. 📚 add some books source, it is the source of book.

 ## 🔜 TODO

+- 💬 allow you download and preview reading website comment
+  - you can save it as **txtx** (image will be saved as base64) and **txtz** (image and text will be saved as compressed package)
+  - this maybe used in my next project.
+- 📶 source trust level. when a books source have many incorrect and redundancy, this books source will be reduced using.
+Oppositely, when a books source do little incorrect, it will be used more.
+- 📗 book store and 🔎 search
+- ✂ split your novel by chapter, it will be useful when you need to limit your file size.
-1. 🛑 text adblock.
+- 🛑 text adblock.
 Remove annoying website ad inserted in text.
-2. 📶 source trust level. when a books source have many incorrect and redundancy, this books source will be reduced using.
-Oppositely, when a books source do little incorrect, it will be used more.
-3. 📗 book store and 🔎 search
-4. ✂ split your novel by chapter, it will be useful when you need to limit your file size.

 ## 📜 License
 This project is available under the [MIT License](https://github.com/Seidko/Novel-Manager-Electron/blob/master/LICENSE).